Crumbsuckers: Beast on My Back (1988)

 In the spring of 1987, guitarist Dave Wynn left the band and, after a few guitarists came and went, Robbie Koebler stepped in to help record their sophomore album Beast on My Back (the acronym B.O.M.B. being assigned to this release).

 The album opens with a gloomy piano passage, played by Lenihan's cousin, Mike Francis.
 The piece had originally been written on guitar (and performed later as such in the live arena), but offered a surprise to those listeners who had become familiar with Life of Dreams, and differed from other metal/crossover albums of the era.
 The guitar-driven instrumental track "Initial Shock" was penned by Matt Cardin, a fellow Baldwin native and guitarist, although no credit was actually given on the record sleeve.
 (Cardin had also contributed ideas to a few tracks that found their way on Life of Dreams.)

 The band was nominated as the "Best Hardcore Rock Band" in the 1988 New York Music Awards.

-By now, Crumbsuckers were rubbing shoulders with some of their musical peers, including high-profile bands such as Anthrax, Megadeth and Metallica.
+By now, Crumbsuckers were partnering with some of their musical peers, including high-profile bands such as Anthrax, Megadeth and Metallica.
 The shoulder-rubbing also extended to lesser commercially successful artists, such as Agnostic Front, Bad Brains, Cro-Mags and Carnivore.
 It was during this period that Marc Piovanetti (from Carnivore) joined Crumbsuckers as a full-time guitarist, following the long-standing vacancy left open since the departure of Dave Wynn (and the subsequent entourage of stand-ins).

 Following a successful U.S. tour to promote Beast on My Back in 1988, playing with such bands as Sacred Reich and Pantera, Notaro decided this was not for him, citing "musical differences."
 At that point, the band was already contracted to fulfill a winter tour in Europe (with Onslaught as headliners) in late 1988, but Notaro's replacement for those shows, Joe Haggerty, failed to deliver the vocal performances which had become a trademark of their overall sound.